 For items that move occasionally such as IT assets, tools or other equipment, using a handheld RFID reader is oftentimes the most efficient way to track items.

 There’s never been a better time to use RFID technology to track the location and movement of assets (or racers).
 If you’re looking for a great race timing company, I’m happy to connect you with friends in the business.
-If your organization would like to explore how RFID or barcode technology can help you become more efficient, hit me up and I’ll see what we can do.
+If your organization would like to explore how RFID labels or barcode technology for asset tracking can help you become more efficient, hit me up and I’ll see what we can do.

 About Dan Schaefer

-Dan Schaefer helps organizations use RFID and barcode technology to streamline asset tracking.
+Dan Schaefer helps organizations use RFID labels and barcode technology to streamline asset tracking.
 In his free time he can be found spectating cross country and track meets or training for his upcoming marathon.